Fiserv/firstvision-latam/docs/main-cases/7-card.md

 The description of each API field can be found within the specifications defined in the portal.

-## Pin Validation (cards/pin/validation)
+## PIN Validation (cards/pin/validation)

-Use this API **CARDS/PIN/VALIDATION** to confirm that current pin generated is correct.
+Use this API **CARDS/PIN/VALIDATION** to confirm that current PIN generated is correct.

-This API require the pin block and the card number and not the clear pin number.
+This API require the PIN block and the card number and not the clear PIN number.

 **POST** `/cards/pin/validation`